input-output-hk/plutus-pioneer-program/code/week02/README.md

         void $ awaitTxConfirmed $ txId ledgerTx
         logInfo @String $ "collected gifts"

-where we basically create two functionalities: `give` and `grab`.The first one allows one account to put modey on the contract for another actor to grab it. `give` takes an Integer as input and mpas it to a contract.
+where we basically create two functionalities: `give` and `grab`.The first one allows one account to put tokens on the contract for another actor to grab it.

+2.4.1 `give` takes an Integer as input and maps it to a contract.
+It starts by hashing the datum (in this case there is no previous history so the consturctor `Datum` takes non-important inputs `0 []`) and amount of tokens. (in this case the tokens are ADA, we convert the `amount` into ADA with the hyperfunction `Ada.lovelaceValueOf`).
+Then, the transaction is submitted (`ledgerTx <- submitTx tx`) and a waiting for the logs to be completed follows.

+2.4.2 `grab` allows for another actor to go and grab te tokens deposited by the giver.
+It starts by looking at all the UTXOs that are sitting on the giver plutus address that we cerated (`utxos <- utxoAt scrAddress`).
+Then we verify the constraints** (to be explained in latter lectures), for now we can say that all they do is to check the availability of funds.
+Remember that for a transaction to be completed we need a **Datum, Script, Redeemer**, we got the first one, so for the redeemer we embeed it into the transaction `tx`, in particular for this contract the inputs for the redeemer are non-important (`I 17`, where 17 is arbitraty), this means that anyone can grab the tokens.
+After this, the actions are submitted and will wait for confirmation.

+#### 2.5 give options to wallets
+To finalize, the last chunk of code

+    endpoints :: Contract () GiftSchema Text ()
+    endpoints = (give' `select` grab') >> endpoints where
+        give' = endpoint @"give" >>= give
+        grab' = endpoint @"grab" >>  grab

+gives the options to the wallets to be able to chose which action to take, grab and/or give as manny times they want

+#### 2.6 playground interface
+The last chunk just allows the playground display

+    mkSchemaDefinitions ''GiftSchema

+    mkKnownCurrencies []

-## 3. Explore the second contract, the ['Burn.hs`](https://github.com/Igodlab/plutus-pioneer-program/blob/main/code/week02/src/Week02/Burn.hs)
+## 3. Explore the second contract, the ['Burn.hs`](https://github.com/Igodlab/plutus-pioneer-program/blob/main/code/week02/src/Week02/Burn.hs) contract
+This contract makes few modifications to the `Gift.hs` contract, it basically removes the functionality of an actor to grab tokens deposited to a contract, so basically they are lost or burned.